 But now “the mayor and the Board of Supervisors can come together to do potentially politically challenging things that may be necessary.”

-That shift happened only because “regular San Franciscans who were not attached to labor or nonprofits … decided that they were going to engage in our politics and spend a lot of money on it,” Mandelman added.
-Before the shift took place, “there were people who were interested in doing more pragmatic things and they couldn’t get oxygen.”
+Before the shift took place, he said, “there were people who were interested in doing more pragmatic things and they couldn’t get oxygen.”

-For instance, the city had a 10 to 15 year experiment with drug decriminalization, which turned out to be “a big bad” failure, the board president continued.
+For instance, the city had a 10 to 15 year experiment with drug decriminalization, which turned out to be “a big, bad” failure, the board president continued.
 The shift started with the 2022 recall of District Attorney Chesa Boudin, he said.

 Supervisor Matt Dorsey also celebrated the shift in San Francisco’s political environment, especially when it comes to issues including drug use and chronic homelessness.
 When he was appointed as a supervisor in 2022, he said, “the political environment was very different about what we could talk about.”